 Singaporeans and Australians, eligible to invest in New Zealand property market

 Singapore has always enjoyed a close relationship with New Zealand.
 In 2018, New Zealand announced that Singaporeans would have the right to buy property in their country.
 This exemption is only made available to certain groups of people – Singaporeans, Australians, and certain types of visa holders.
-All other foreigners would not be allowed to purchase existing homes in New Zealand.
+All other foreigners would not be allowed to buy existing homes in New Zealand.
 This makes investing in New Zealand’s property market a fuss-free process for Singaporeans.

 Both New Zealand and Singapore have also begun talks to restart travel between the two countries through a travel bubble.
 Singapore’s Minister for Foreign Affairs, Dr. Vivian Balakrishnan, shared a post on his official Facebook account stating that the countries are discussing the “possibility of collaborating in mutual recognition of digital health and vaccination certifications”.